 M. Graduate and Postdoctoral Studies Guidelines for Academic Probation, Dismissal, Petitions, and Grievances

-Please refer to the Graduate and Postdoctoral Studies website for university guidelines for academic probation and dismissal, petitions and appeals, and grievances and problems located at https://gps.rice.edu/discipline .
+Please refer to the Graduate and Postdoctoral Studies website for university guidelines for academic probation and dismissal, petitions and appeals, and grievances and problems located in the General Announcements in the Graduate Student Academic Policies and Procedures section.